Steven Kwan Player Props: Guardians vs. Cardinals

-On Friday, Steven Kwan (.268 on-base percentage in past 10 games, 74 points below season-long percentage) and the Cleveland Guardians face the St. Louis Cardinals, whose starting pitcher will be Matthew Liberatore.
-First pitch is at 7:10 PM ET.
+Steven Kwan -- with a slugging percentage of .278 in his past 10 games, including no homers) -- will be in action for the Cleveland Guardians against the St. Louis Cardinals, with Jack Flaherty on the mound, on May 27 at 7:15 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the White Sox.
+In his previous game, he went 1-for-4 with an RBI against the Cardinals.

 Steven Kwan Game Info & Props vs. the Cardinals